 Making a No-Sew Dog Bow Tie Base

 Creating a no-sew dog bow tie is relatively simple, especially if you are using a ribbon tie attachment like these.
-For more ideas, check out our post on making no-sew DIY dog bows and bow ties (or no-sew DIY dog bandanas if you prefer).
-Creating the flag design is a little trickier, but totally doable!
+For more ideas, check out our post on making no-sew DIY dog bows and bow ties.
+We also have no-sew DIY dog bandanas if you’d prefer making a bandana instead.

 Making a No-Sew Flag Design on the Bow Tie

+Creating the flag design is a little trickier, but totally doable.
 I’m using ribbon with hemming tape to create the union jack portion of my bow ties.
-The satin ribbon has a very flag like sheen.
+The satin ribbon has a flag-like sheen.
 I used scraps of fleece to make my stars for the Southern Cross.
-I didn’t have any in my craft stash at the time these were made, but fabric paint would be a great no-sew option for making the stars as well.
-Alternatively, you can use fabric markers or fabric paint for the whole design instead.
-Opaque paints, like the dimensional fabric paints used in our DIY ugly Christmas sweater bandana may give you more clarity of colour on the blue flag background.
+I didn’t have any in my craft stash at the time these were made, but fabric paint would also be a great no-sew option for making the stars.
+Alternatively, you can use fabric markers or fabric paint for the whole design.
+Opaque paints, like the dimensional fabric paints used in our DIY ugly Christmas sweater bandana may give you better colour on the blue flag background than inks and markers.

 These bow ties were made several years B.C.
-And by B.C.
-I mean Before Cricut!
-Haha!
-Even if you don’t have a computer controlled cutting machine, you can easily manually cut the iron-on materials used with these machines into strips for a flag and/or shapes for stars.
-I still love my silky ribbons, but would totally make little iron-on Southern Cross stars if making these bow ties today.
+(Before Cricut).
+Custom iron-ons would also be an easy option for no-sew decorations instead of ribbons or paints.
+Even if you don’t have a computer controlled cutting machine, you can easily cut iron-on materials into strips for a flag and/or shapes for stars.
+I still love the silky ribbons, but would probably make little iron-on Southern Cross stars if I was making these bow ties today.
 See our Cricut pet crafts for other ideas and inspiration.

 Making DIY New Zealand (or Australian) Flag Dog Bow Ties